AkihisaNishikawa/Blockchain_with_fitbit/docs/documentation/README.md

 1 - The execution of the project is explained in `README.md` of the repository.

-2 - All figures are in `doc` foulder as well as in the final paper.
+2 - All figures are in `docs` foulder as well as in the final paper.

 *Do not place any other files in this directory.*